age-specific fitness workouts

 In Your 50s

 Aches and pains may start to manifest themselves more often at this stage .
 This is also the time to listen to your body and to make suitable adjustments and tweaks to your workouts accordingly.
-Go easy on your joints and continue to favour a well-rounded exercise program comprising of resistance, cardiovascular and mobility drills.
+Go easy on your joints and continue to favour a well-rounded exercise program comprising of cardiovascular exercises, resistance work and mobility drills.

 In Your 60s

 You may notice that your reflexes have started to slow and medical conditions also may start to manifest themselves.
-In spite of these, do continue to persist with a proper fitness program and be consistent in it.
+In spite of these, do continue to persist with a proven and science-backed older adult fitness program and be consistent with it.
 At the same time - at this stage - it is vital for you to learn to respect your body's own limitations.
 This is NOT the time to seek new challenges or to scale new heights in your fitness program.
 Even as you keep active, pay careful attention to your body's bio-feedback at all times.

 70s And Beyond